(Click here to read the complete disclaimer)

 Decorations For Your Trailer or RV

-We always buy extra strings of white twinkle lights when they go on sale after Christmas.
+By the way, we usually buy extra strings of white twinkle lights when they go on sale after Christmas.
 We string them up all year long in our campsites to give us low-level light at night throughout our space.
 Without spending another penny, these lights can be redeployed during the holidays to decorate your RV and things around it.
-I've even been thinking of putting them up around our trailer here at home this year for decorations outside our home.
+I've even been thinking of putting them up around our trailer here at home for some decorations outside.

-Getting Out to See Everyone Else's Christmas Decorations
+Getting Out to See Everyone Else's Holiday Decorations

-If you're like us, you may have made it an annual event to drive around one evening to see how everyone else has decorated for Christmas.
-It never occurred to me before last year, but I discovered how much a lot of people decorate in the campgrounds.
-If you're home for the holidays and there are campgrounds nearby, you might want to include a visit to a few of them to get you into that camping mindset.
+If you're like us, you make it an annual event to drive around one evening to see how everyone else has decorated for Christmas.
+I decided a few years ago to check out a local campground.
+There were even more decorations there then in our neighborhood.
+If you're home for the holidays and there are campgrounds nearby, try visiting them to get you into that camping mindset.

-The photo below is from Fort Wilderness at Disneyworld here in Central Florida.
-Not only do you see the normal decorations, but many people there work the Disney theme into the display.
+The photo below is from Fort Wilderness at Disneyworld.
+Not only did we see holiday decorations, but many people worked the Disney theme into their displays.

-Please check out the group.
-As you start getting ready this year, I'd love for you to share some photos of how you include camping in your decorations.- Denny
+If you celebrate Christmas, please check out the group.
+As you start getting ready this year, it would be great if you would share some photos of how you combine Christmas decorations and camping.- Denny

 Me and my friend Dev thinking he should be Santa for Christmas!

 Denny JohnsonAfter having spent most of our adult life in Orlando, my wife Fay and I moved to Knoxville, TN in 2020.
 We are loving the change of seasons and being near the mountains.
 Plus, this part of the country is loaded with great places to camp.